Giannis Kotsiras: Panarkadikos

+Asteras Tripolis

+In 2016, Kotsiras signed for the Super League side Asteras Tripolis.

+Panathinaikos

-On 17 June 2021, he signed a three years' contract with Panathinaikos, for a transfer fee of €250.000.
+On 17 June 2021, he signed a three years' contract with Panathinaikos, for a transfer fee of €250,000.He was release from Panathinaikos on 12th of June 2026 after playing 156 matches with the club's shirt.

 International career

 Kotsiras made his international debut for Greece on 30 May 2019 in a friendly match against Turkey, which finished as a 2–1 loss.
 He made his second appearance in a 3–2 home defeat against Armenia replacing an injured player in the first half and playing 73 minutes.